MiloTheFish8/frontend-curriculum/notes/javascript.md

 </details>

 <details>
-<summary>What is the event loop and how it works?</summary>

-- JS is single threaded
-- browser is multi threaded
-- all kind of async tasks (like timers, event listeners, etc) are going to browser (message queue)
-- micro - promises (run first), macro - timeouts (run second)
-- when the call stack is empty, event loop goes through message queue and executes the functions from there
+<summary>When is the xhr.onreadystatechange called?</summary>

+- whenever there is a change in the HttpConnection

 </details>

 <details>
-<summary>What is async?</summary>
+<summary>What is the xhr.readyState?</summary>

-- async - run the operation without blocking the main script process
+- tells about the state of the HttpConnection
+- changes its value (0-4) whenever there is any change in the connection and request
+- 3 - data starts coming from the server
+- 4 - all the data has come, server has processed the request completely, the connection is closed, at this moment we can check if our request was processed successfully or if there was an error

 </details>

 <details>
-<summary>How was async implemented in ES5 and what are the issues?</summary>
+<summary>How was async request implemented in ES5 and what are the issues?</summary>

 - complex interface, have to add all possible callbacks, difficult to make optional manipulation for some cases
 - difficult to read the code, recreate the methods sequence is quite hard